Agrimatics/activemodel-datastore/README.md

 As Cloud Datastore implementation evolves (or if a project's indexes change), this order may change.
 Therefore, if your application requires its query results in a particular order, be sure to specify that sort order explicitly in the query.

-## <a name="wip"></a>Work In Progress

-TODO: document datastore eventual consistency and mitigation using ancestor queries and entity groups.

-TODO: document indexes.

-TODO: document using the datastore emulator to generate the index.yaml.

-TODO: document the change tracking implementation.